digvijaypundkar/From-Pixels-to-Podiums-Visualising-2024-Paris-Olympics-Performance/README.md

 2. **Normalization**: Standardized the data formats, ensuring uniformity in columns such as country codes, event names, and medal types.
 3. **Calculated Columns**: Added calculated columns to enhance the depth of analysis, such as medal counts per capita and medal-winning streaks by countries.
 4. **Aggregation**: Grouped data at multiple levels (e.g., country-wise, event-wise, athlete-wise) to enable multi

+Slide 1: Overview Page
+The Overview page serves as a high-level dashboard providing key insights into the entire Olympic event.
+It is designed to summarize overall statistics, including athlete participation and medal distribution, using clear visual elements for ease of analysis.

+Key Highlights Section:

+Provides an at-a-glance summary of athlete participation, gender distribution, and medal performance.
+Highlights the most successful country in the tournament.
+Medal Distribution Visualizations:

+A set of icon-based counters for total Gold, Silver, and Bronze medals, offering a quick view of the total medal counts.
+Data Breakdown by Country and Gender:

+A horizontal bar chart that allows users to compare the total number of medals won by gender across different countries.
+Data Breakdown by Medal Type:

+Another horizontal bar chart provides a detailed breakdown by medal type (gold, silver, and bronze) per country, enabling users to distinguish performance per medal category.
+Geographic Map:

+An interactive map shows the participating countries and highlights their performance.
+Users can interact with it to view the top-performing countries by region.
+Slide 2: Athlete Page
+The Athlete page focuses on the breakdown of participants, categorized by gender and age.
+It offers a more detailed analysis of athlete demographics and medal achievements.

+Athletes by Age and Gender:
+A vertical bar chart that categorizes the total number of athletes based on age group (e.g., 21-25, 26-30) and gender (male, female).
+Athlete Count by Country and Gender:
+Another horizontal bar chart visualizes the athlete participation per country, separated by gender, enabling users to analyze participation disparities or trends.
+Medal Breakdown by Country and Type:
+A bar chart details the number of medals (bronze, silver, and gold) each country has earned, with a specific emphasis on gender distribution.
+This chart is interactive, providing the option to dive deeper into individual country performance.
+Medal Statistics Sidebar:
+A sidebar provides a concise summary of the total number of gold, silver, and bronze medals won by both male and female athletes.
+This section uses icons to indicate the type of medal, providing a visual aid for the distribution.
+Slide 3: Countries Page
+This page delivers a geographic overview of the countries participating in the tournament, along with specific country-based medal statistics.

+Country Overview Section:
+A map visualizes all participating countries, shaded according to their performance (number of medals won).
+This interactive map allows users to select individual countries to view their detailed statistics.
+Key Highlights:
+Provides a textual summary of overall tournament participation, along with key country-level metrics, such as total athletes, gender breakdown, and top-performing countries.
+Country Selection Panel:
+A scrollable panel on the left side allows users to select a country from a list to instantly view its medal and athlete participation data.
+This list provides a country’s flag and name, making navigation simple and intuitive.
+Slide 4: History Page
+The History page categorizes Olympic performance across multiple dimensions, such as year and country.
+It enables users to explore historical data and trends over time.

+Categorization by Year:

+Users can filter the data based on specific Olympic events or time frames, allowing for an in-depth analysis of how a country’s performance has evolved over different years.
+Performance by Country:

+A drop-down menu or filter allows users to select a country and see its historical performance across various tournaments.
+Medal counts and athlete participation are organized by year, giving insight into trends and changes in performance.
+Additional Filters and Data Views:

+This page may include advanced filtering options, such as viewing by sport or gender, allowing for deeper customization and analysis of historical data.
+General Features Across Slides:
+Interactivity: Most charts and maps are interactive, allowing for dynamic filtering by country, gender, medal type, and year.
+Hovering over a particular data point may provide additional insights.

+Responsive Design: The dashboard is designed to be responsive and adaptable to different screen sizes, ensuring usability on various devices.

+Data Integration: The dashboard draws from a unified dataset, allowing for consistent and synchronized data across all slides.
+This ensures that changes in one filter will update all related visualizations, maintaining a cohesive and accurate analysis environment.

+These descriptions provide a technical overview of the key features and data visualizations available on each slide.
+The goal is to ensure that users understand the purpose of each page and how they can interact with the data to gather insights.